lapease/CS1290Exam2/READMEproblem1.md

 3. I used IDEAL by identifying the problem and considering what possible solutions could work for this problem in a general sense.
 I then refined these ideas using Duke's 7 steps.
   First, I made a random array that obeyed the constraints of the problem, then traced who would win that game.
   Then, I noticed that the maximum between to extremes of the array were being compared very often.
 This was an important pattern useful for finding the solution.
   I then created a couple more test arrays to which i applied my algorithm and found that the outputs were what i expected them to be.
-Thus I conculuded that my algorithm was working for this problem.
+Thus I concluded that my algorithm was working for this problem.